gz/fly-oidc-discharge/README.md

        --secret-file PROD.secret --access-token "$(cat prod.tok)"
    ```

-   Best practice: Store the printed `FlyV1 fm2_...` token as a GitHub **environment** secret of the matching
+   Best practices: Store the printed `FlyV1 fm2_...` token as a GitHub **environment** secret of the matching
    environment, so only jobs targeting that environment can read it.
    Delete `*.tok`: the caveated token should be the only copy.
-   Delete `*.secret`: The secret is only needed by the service after tokens are minted.
+   Delete `*.secret`: The secret is only needed by the discharge service after tokens are minted.
-   If you intend to re-mint new caveat tokens with the same secret, store it in a safe place instead.
+   If you intend to re-mint new caveat tokens with the same secret, store it in a safe place.

-3. Add the credential and its rules to `policy.yaml`, then `fly deploy`.
+4. Add the credential and its rules to `policy.yaml`, then `fly deploy`.

-4. Use it in an actions workflow job.
+5. Use it in an actions workflow job.

    ```yaml
    jobs: